 The case concerned the estate of Mrs Ormsby, who passed away in 2007.
 The bulk of her estate was made up of a $2.3 million dairy farm in the King Country, which she left to her son Alan.
-While some of the residue of her estate was left to her daughters, Janine and Tia, her estate was effectively split 93.5% to Alan, and 3.2% to each of Janine and Tia.
+While some of the residues of her estate were left to her daughters, Janine and Tia, her estate was effectively split 93.5% to Alan, and 3.2% to each of Janine and Tia.

 Unsurprisingly, Janine and Tia made a claim under the Family Protection Act on the grounds that their mother had breached her moral duty to them by failing to make adequate provision for their proper maintenance and support.